 I also have accounts on a number of other online communities, websites, and social networking sites — though I am working on reducing how much content I hand over to corporations instead of posting here on space that I control, so I may or may not actually be very active on any of these.
-You can find me on Twitter, Facebook, LinkedIn, Instagram, Goodreads, YouTube, Vimeo, MixCloud, and possibly a few others I’ve forgotten about.
+You can find me on Mastodon, Facebook, LinkedIn, The StoryGraph, YouTube, MixCloud, and possibly a few others I’ve forgotten about.

 I consider myself an ambivert; neither entirely extrovert or introvert, but somewhere in between and able to be comfortable on my own or in social situations.
-Geeky in both computing and science-fiction senses — with computers, MacOS is my home turf, but I’m comfortable in Windows environments and can find my way around in *nix; with science fiction, Star Trek (TOS) is my primary fandom.
+Geeky in both computing and science-fiction senses — with computers, macOS is my home turf, but I’m comfortable in Windows environments and used to be able to find my way around a *nix command line; with science fiction, Star Trek is my primary fandom.
 I spent a number of years as a goth/alternative/electronica DJ, and still occasionally post mixes to my DJ Wüdi site when I get inspired.
 Politically liberal, with active interests in social justice and equality movements; I try to be aware of my own privilege and use it to support those who have less.
 I strive to be friendly and welcoming, to be curious and open to new ideas, viewpoints, and tools, and to generally do my best to be a good person.
 I use he/him pronouns.

 I was raised in Alaska, but have been living in Washington since 2001.
 I live in Kent, just south of Seattle.
 I have a bachelor’s degree in Law and Justice and a master’s degree in Information Technology and Administrative Management, both awarded from Central Washington University (in 2011 and 2015, respectively).
-I work for Launch Consulting writing public policies, internal guidance, and developer communications for the Microsoft commercial marketplace, and volunteer for the Seattle-area Norwescon sci-fi and fantasy convention.
+I work at Highline College as Program Manager for Accessible Technology in Access Services, and volunteer for the Seattle-area Norwescon sci-fi and fantasy convention.
 Posts, opinions, and commentary here are my own and should not be taken as speaking for anyone else, including my employers.